epccs/RPUno/Hardware/Evaluation/readme.md

 ## ^5 Flow Meter

-With the solenoid setup working its time to initialize ICP1 and add [Capture][9] commands to the [Solenoid][6] program, which allows connecting a flow meter to the pulse capture input to see the pulse counts from the flow meter.
+With the solenoid setup working it is time to initialize ICP1 and add [Capture][9] commands to the [Solenoid][6] program, which allows connecting a flow meter to the pulse capture input to see the pulse counts from the flow meter.
 I have an Adafruit PID:833 meter that has a small turbine and a hall sensor with an open drain output.
 Each pulse is about 2 milliliters.
 After the initialization that happens when reset occurs I see over 400 pulses went through each zone (e.g. in 1 second).

 [9]: https://github.com/epccs/RPUno/tree/master/Capture